-- 1. The EL population is making growth/progress, as only 8.8% students of the 45 measured decreased. - 2.
+- 1. Of the 52 students measured, 25% of EL students decreased one ELPI Level according to 2022 Fall Dashboard Student English Language Acquisition Results. - 2.
 SMS will continue to offer services that are working for advanced and early advanced students through Tier 1 interventions in classrooms. - 3.
 SMS will target students at the emerging levels to provide them with grade level appropriate instruction and build their capacity in ELA; double block iLit will be offered and taught by a highly qualified teacher.

-Academic Performance College/Career Measures Only Report
+Academic Performance College/Career Report